HailToDodongo/tiny3d/docs/modelOpt.md

 - The model format allows only for 4 index-buffers per part, which is enough in all my tests.
 In the case it's not enough, the rest is emitted as regular `t3d_tri_draw` calls.
+While unlikely, this also avoids a dead-lock in case no remaining strip fits into the available DMEM.

 - Index buffers are DMA'd, so they must align to 8 bytes on the RSP.<br>
 However the vertex slot size is only div. by 4 so we need assume one possible index less if we start on an odd slot.<br>